The Daily Journal describes Kenneth Carter as “an

 safety.
 Cloudflare protects and accelerates

-applications by automatically optimizing the
+millions of websites by automatically optimizing

-delivery of web pages and applications.
-He
+the delivery of web pages and applications.

-which created a Silicon Valley unicorn, valued at
+which created a Silicon Valley unicorn, which

-Carter was selected as Bay
+Carter was twice selected as General Counsel of

-companies through uncharted territory.
+their companies through uncharted territory.

 Mr. Carter was previously Policy Counsel for